Anti-money laundering law stalemate

 Attorney General Anil Nandlall says that Cabinet will have to finally decide on opposition conditions for passage of the anti-laundering bill but he won’t recommend that the President assent to several rejected bills as is being sought by APNU and the AFC.

 With a month to go before Guyana is likely to face more rigorous sanctions by the international financial community because of the absence of an upgraded Anti-Money Laundering/Countering the Financing of Terrorism (AML/CFT) law, Nandlall yesterday said he could not in all good conscience recommend that the President accede to the opposition’s demand on the bills.

-Battle lines were sharpened over the weekend after a high-level team from the Caribbean Financial Action Task Force (CFATF) heard from the opposition that it was not backing away from its demands for further amendments to the AML/CFT law to make it more effective and to tie the passage of the amendments to a clutch of bills which were passed …..To continue reading, login or subscribe now.
+Battle lines were sharpened over the weekend after a high-level team from the Caribbean Financial Action Task Force (CFATF) heard from the opposition that it was not backing away from its demands for further amendments to the AML/CFT law to make it more effective and to tie the passage of the amendments to a clutch of bills which were passed with the opposition majority but not assented to by the President.

 A Partnership for National Unity (APNU) MP Joseph Harmon, when asked yesterday if the coalition would alter its position in light of the grim picture painted on Saturday by the CFATF officials, offered Stabroek News a simple yet resounding “no.”

 Asked the same question, Nandlall, in whose name the AML/CFT bill was brought,” told this newspaper yesterday that while the decision was ultimately one for Cabinet to make he cannot, in good faith advise government to give into the opposition’s demands.

 Last week Presidential Advisor Gail Teixeira, who chairs the committee tasked with considering the AML/CFT (Amendment) Bill, announced that officials from the CFATF would be visiting the country on April 26th to meet with stakeholders ahead of the regional body’s next plenary on May 29th.